I.

 C D

-70. The essence problems of ethics concerns knowledge and power when they are
+70. The essence problems of ethics concerns knowledge

 A B C